 Healthy boundaries are not present in abusive relationships, and this fact may make the therapy process difficult or impossible, as the safety of each partner is paramount to ensuring positive treatment outcomes.
 Some therapists will not engage in relationship counseling if violence has occurred, unless and until both partners show tremendous growth in the areas of boundaries and safety.

-Rachel and Paul, in their 30’s, enter counseling because they have been “fighting” often.
-Inquiry reveals the fights are verbal and very emotional but not physical.
-In sessions, the couple is affectionate but anxious, and the two make little eye contact with one another.
+Rachel and Paul, in their 30s, enter counseling because they have been fighting often.
+Inquiry reveals the fights are verbal and very emotional, but not physical.
+In sessions, the two are affectionate but anxious, and they make little eye contact with one another.
 They interrupt one another but don’t seem to mind.
 They report fighting about “everything” and “stupid things.”
 Both profess a desire to “make it work.”
 The therapist approaches the work in several ways.
 First, he encourages the partners to speak directly to one another, and helps them choose language that is honest and tender.
-Second, he facilitates the uncovering of patterns of thought, emotion, and action that are not working, and offers alternatives.
-Third, he interprets the family of origin issues that may have led to those patterns, enhancing the mutual empathy and understanding between Paul and Rachel.
+Second, he facilitates the uncovering of patterns of thought, emotion, and action that are not working and offers alternatives.
+Third, he interprets the family-of-origin issues that may have led to those patterns, enhancing the mutual empathy and understanding between Paul and Rachel.